tobi-weber/foliolib/docs/source/examples.rst

 Install folio
 -------------

-Pyokapi provides an easy way to install Folio on your system.
+FolioLib provides an easy way to install Folio on your system.
 As an example we use Folios `platform-core <https://github.com/folio-org/platform-core>`_.
 This requires that Postgres, Docker, Okapi and Kafka are already installed and configured correctly.